ncbi/vadr/documentation/advbuild.md

   attachment glycoprotein has different possible stop codons?
 Or a big deletion (I think I may have already done that)?
 - proofread and add links
+- decide what to do about M2-2 start position in NC_038235

 #### Questions, comments or feature requests?
 Send a mail to eric.nawrocki@nih.gov.